civol/HDLRuby/README.md

 end
 ```

 A sub block can also have a different execution mode if it is declared using `seq`, that will force sequential execution mode, and `par` that will force parallel execution mode.
-For example in the following code, a parallel sub block is declared within a sequential one:
+For example, in the following code a parallel sub block is declared within a sequential one:

 ```ruby
 system :with_sequential_behavior do